Page created on June 8, 2021. Last updated on January 14, 2022 at 15:59

 The prognosis of choriocarcinoma has improved since the introduction of chemotherapeutic drugs.
-The first choice is methotrexate.
-In case of liver or kidney dysfunction, actinomycin D may be used.
+The first choice is methotrexate alone or in combination with actinomycin D. In case of liver or kidney dysfunction, actinomycin D may be used alone.

-Serum β-hCG and SP1 must be monitored in the time after the treatment to make sure there is no recurrence.
+Serum β-hCG must be monitored for 1 – 2 years after the treatment to make sure there is no recurrence.
 Normalisation of the values may take months.
 If the values stop decreasing, or they start increasing, a recurrence is likely.
 In these cases, hysterectomy is performed.
-Radiation is used to treat liver or brain metastases.